-UnCommon Pages is an ongoing art project presented by Susan Mills.
+UnCommon Pages is an art project presented by Susan Mills.
 On July 19, 2014, Susan led a group to harvest Phragmites, the invasive species found at Freshkills Park, also known as the common reed.
 Susan transported the harvested Phragmites to Women’s Studio Workshop in Rosendale, NY to cook the plant material and remove impurities, beat with water to form a pulp from the plant fibers, then hand dip to form paper sheets.
-These are the cover stock for 2,000 passport-sized Field Notebooks made by workshop participants.
+These were the cover stock for 2,000 passport-sized Field Notebooks made by workshop participants.
 In September 2014, Sneak ‘Peak’ visitors were invited to bind little books to take home with them, made from plants that grew in the Freshkills Park landscape.

 The Freshkills Park site is in a continual phase change from landfill to park, a conceptual and physical reclamation.
 This project reimagines the invasive Phragmites (the common reed) as a generative material, and with that, is a form of recycled art.
 Rather than introducing new materials to express recycling or upcycling, this project uses plants that are now growing on site naturally, looking to the future of the land and expressing the possibilities in renewal.